gvwilson/thirdbit/src/fiction/iffy/index.md

 A hundred and fifty meters separated them from the *Guinevere*.

 All at once the attacking drones reached a decision.
-Their tight swarm burst apart like a flock of started seagulls.
-"Fifteen seconds," Wales said, his voice rising as the drones opened fire.
+"Fifteen seconds," Wales said, his voice rising as they opened fire.
 Canvas strips snapped and jerked as bullets punched holes through them.
 Iffy held her breath.
 If even one of the dronelets went down—